MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 rm  S:/EFI/Microsoft/Boot/SecureBootPolicy.p7b
 ```

-**Note: If the validations are being performed on a WCOS system (e.g. HoloLens OS, Surface Hub OS, Windows 10x), the .pol policy files must also be removed from S:/EFI/Microsoft/Boot/Policies.**
+**Note: If the validations are being performed on a HoloLens 2, the .pol policy files must also be removed from S:/EFI/Microsoft/Boot/Policies.**

 2. Boot into the system’s UEFI menu and reconfigure Secure Boot keys to factory settings.